Dana94/2019-website/blog/2020-04-18-schema-types-and-resolvers-in-graphql.md

 };
 ```

+As you can see, the schema and resolvers both relate to each other in that the resolvers are what can be accessed through the API and the schema defines what data is returned.

-I didn't want to build a whole "how to use Apollo" post _just_ yet but I've learned a lot so far and I hope this helps someone else better understand GraphQL if they're just starting out.
+I've learned a lot so far and I hope this helps someone else better understand GraphQL if they're just starting out.

 [Found a typo or problem?
 Edit this page.]()